Blurred Vision

 Blurred Vision is a British-based rock band officially formed in Toronto, Ontario, Canada, in 2010, originally consisting of Iranian-born brothers Sepp Osley (guitar and vocals), Sohl Osley (bass), and Ben Riley (drums).
 The group released their debut album Organized Insanity, produced by Terry Brown, through Cherry Red Records in April 2015 when Sepp Osley relocated to London, UK.
 In October 2018, the band announced its new lineup with the departure of original members Sohl Osley and Ben Riley, consisting of founding member Sepp Osley, Bentley Levy (bass), Jake Bradford Sharp (drums) and in 2019 the full new lineup was completed with the addition of guitarist Jake Libretto.
+In 2023, founding member Sepp Osley announced the end of the band in an official Instagram post and began his solo career.

 History

 In 2010, brothers Sepp and Sohl Osley released a cover of Pink Floyd's "Another Brick In The Wall Part 2" dubbed "Hey Ayatollah Leave Those Kids Alone".
 Filmmaker Babak Payami produced a music video, which quickly went viral on the video-sharing platform YouTube.
 The remake was also publicly endorsed by Pink Floyd's Roger Waters.

 Following the success of "Hey Ayatollah", producer Terry Brown contacted the brothers and introduced them to drummer Ben Riley, with whom they founded Blurred Vision.

-In 2012, Blurred Vision became official ambassadors of the charity Whyhunger, joining the likes of Bruce Springsteen, Carlos Santana and Yoko Ono.
+In 2012, Blurred Vision became official ambassadors of the charity WhyHunger, joining the likes of Bruce Springsteen, Carlos Santana and Yoko Ono.
 Two years later, they were the only Canadian band to perform at The Beatles' 50th Anniversary Concerts in New York City.

 Drummer Ben Riley and Bassist Sohl Osley left the band in August 2018.
 They were replaced by Bentley Levy on bass and Jake Bradford Sharp on drums, and guitarist Jake Libretto.
 Their second studio album is set to release in 2020.